beginning of content

 How is thunderstorm asthma diagnosed?

-If you've had symptoms of thunderstorm asthma, your doctor may refer you to an allergy specialist.
+If your doctor can't confirm your diagnosis, they may refer you to an allergy specialist.
 They may recommend that you have allergy testing to confirm a rye grass pollen allergy.

 How is thunderstorm asthma treated?